mrc-ide/wodin-epimodels/README.md

 Edit [`deploy`](deploy) to list the new site within the array variable `SITES` (first line in the file basically)

+Update the index page, `root/index.html` to list the new site, and probably the top of this README too!

 Then deploy with `./deploy`